RajSekar-Dola/RentalsPro/README.md

 4. **Rent Products**: Users can book rentals directly from product pages.
 5. **Manage Bookings**: Users have access to manage their past and active rentals.

-For screenshots, navigate to the `assets/images` folder where key sections of the project are illustrated.

 ## Features

 - **Multi-user Support**: Separate roles for customers, Managers, and administrators, each with unique permissions.